Columbus Commercial RefrigerationColumbus CommercialRefrigeration

 Refrigeration Compressors & Condensers

-Compressor diagnosis, condenser service, evaporator coil cleaning, and refrigerant recovery by EPA Section 608 certified providers.
+Compressor diagnosis, condenser service, evaporator coil cleaning, and refrigerant recovery — ask the dispatched provider to confirm EPA Section 608 certification.

 Preventive Refrigeration Maintenance